 Each child and non-offending caretaker entering the center are informed and assisted with Crime Victim’s Compensation Claim forms.

-The “Kids In Court” Program teaches children the 3 most important rules to follow:
+The “Kids In Crisis” Program teaches children the 3 most important rules to follow:

 1. ALWAYS TELL THE TRUTH